dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Publish and subscribe to bulk messages

 Dapr supports sending and receiving multiple messages in a single request.
-This is useful for applications that require a high throughput.
+When writing applications that need to send or receive a large number of messages, using bulk operations allows achieving high throughput by reducing the overall number of requests.
 For more information, read [pub/sub bulk messages]({{< ref pubsub-bulk.md >}}).

 ## Try out pub/sub